Jacobian04/Learing-Python/README.md

-# Learn Python for application in the job field and unlock programming skills.
+### Learn Python for application in the job field and unlock programming skills.
+* This is my first python repository for self -learning python